fangli/eshttp/README.md

-eshttp
+Eshttp
 ======

-Distributed Elasticsearch HTTP service
+Eshttp is a decentralized and distributed HTTP service for buffered Elasticseatch index and S3 backup